Laser Eye Surgery for Seniors: Is It Safe in Later Life?

 Cons:

-Many seniors choose PRK if LASIK is not suitable.
+Many seniors select PRK or LASEK when LASIK is not an appropriate or safe option.

 Pros: